Liberal Arts Level 1: Illustrated Classics

 Click here to view the scope and sequence of our Liberal Arts Curriculum.

-The Level 1 Liberal Arts Course is designed to be an early elementary interactive course for young learners that will cultivate their love and delight for reading and story.
-Mrs. Gregor will work closely with parents to deepen the innate wonder young learners possess and create a community among the students as they gather regularly to read and enjoy great children’s storybooks.
+The Liberal Arts Level 1: Illustrated Classics course is designed to be an interactive early elementary course for young learners that will cultivate their love of and delight for reading and story.
+Mrs. Gregor will work closely with parents to deepen the innate wonder young learners possess and to create a community among the students as they gather regularly to read and enjoy great children’s storybooks.
+Please note that due to the young age of Level 1 students, a parent or other adult helper is required to be with the student during the class to help facilitate their participation and to assist them in completing and submitting homework assignments.
 The course will contain the following components:

 - Ongoing resources and support for parents and students

-- Pacing and structure with ample opportunities for expanded and deeper engagement with course topics
+- Thoughtful pacing and structure, with ample opportunities for expanded and deeper engagement with course topics

 - A wide variety of carefully selected texts, including: